YonatanMor/YonatanMor/README.md

+# @Yonatan Mor
-# 👋 Hi, I’m @YonatanMor!
+👋 Hi, I'm [YonatanMor]
-I'm a frondend developer at Belle-AI 🚀
+ a frondend developer at Belle-AI 🚀

 I enjoy working on indie projects for my own delight 🙂